scaljeri/e2e-testing-in-action/README.md

     $> ./node_modules/.bin/webdriver-manager update

 In order to user the demo site on [Browserstack](https://browserstack.com) you have to enable [Local Testing](https://www.browserstack.com/local-testing) and download the `BrowserStackLocal` binary.
+Execute this binary as follows before you start testing

     $> ./BrowserStackLocal --key <browserstack-key>